WebexCC-SA/LAB-2851/docs/lab2_query_JDS.md

             ![Publish Flow](./assets/CJDS-5.gif)
             </figure>

-        - Dial the IVR and follow the prompts.
+        - Dial the IVR via the number given for your tenant with the phone number you added in step 1 and follow the prompts.
 First it will ask for the account number that you setup in the Postman variables, once you confirm the account, you will hear the Welcome message.
 If the prompt says "Welcome Back", it means the flow was configured correctly.
 You can disconnect the call now.

         - You should also see an event show up on webhook.site.
 Inspect that event and you should see the following in Raw Content.